-Student takes an AH on the 18th day of a 75 day term.
+A student's Emergency AH is approved on the 18th day of a 75 day term.
 The student's financial responsibility will be 24% (18 / 75 = 24%) of tuition and applicable fees.
 FNU is eligible to retain 24% of funds received to pay for tuition and applicable fees.
-The remaining 76% of funds received are classified as unearned and will be refunded to the proper source.
-This may be the student or may be a lender/funder as appropriate.
-If a student takes an AH on or after the 46th day of a term, the student will be responsible for 100% of all charges for that term.
+The remaining 76% of funds received are classified as unearned and will be refunded to the proper fund source (lender, VA, student, and etc.).

+If a student is approved for an Emergency AH on or after the 46th day (>60%) of a term, the student will be responsible for 100% of all charges for the term and will not receive a tuition/fee reduction.
+It is recommended that students speak with the Financial Aid Services or Bursar prior requesting an Eemergency AH.